 - What is Academic Integrity?
-(1:29) - What Happens When You Violate Academic Integrity?
-(2:08)
+(1:29) - Transcript for "What is Academic Integrity?" - What Happens When You Violate Academic Integrity?
+(2:08) - Transcript for "What Happens When You Violate Academic Integrity?"

 The academic honesty policy and procedures are available online:

 - Academic Honesty Policies, Honor Code - Academic Integrity Policies and Procedures